 Our measures can help you assess your at-risk populations, both in your clinic and community.
 HDC Discover can help you consider how your practice has been adapting to the pandemic.
 See our COVID-19 Usage Tips for practical examples of how HDC can support physicians during COVID-19, or review our complete list of measures.

 Data aggregation is the process of gathering raw data and expressing it in a summary or statistical form.
 Data aggregation transforms personal information into groupings, enabling physicians to analyze data from their EMRs while protecting privacy.

 HDC aggregates data to three levels – the provider-level, clinic-level, and population-levels.
 At population-level aggregations, the data becomes fully anonymized and cannot be connected back to any individual or clinic.

 Only you can authorize others to see the aggregate data about your practice or clinic.
 You remain in full control of the data you provide to HDC for aggregation and the clinic and provider-level aggregations we create on your behalf.
 If you want to share measures about your clinical practice, such as with your division, PSP coach, or peers, you must enable this sharing in HDC Discover.
 You can stop sharing your results at any time.

 No. We designed HDC Discover for quality improvement, not involuntary assessments for accreditation or regulatory purposes.
 We have implemented the appropriate governance and technical controls to protect data from being used in a coercive or punitive manner.

 HDC Discover offers a current and robust source of primary care data, including Demographics, Labs, Procedures, Medications, Problem lists, and Observations.
 Data is displayed in an easy to use, visual graphic format to help you identify areas to explore.

-HDC Discover supports QI efforts by reflecting the changes in your EMR over time.
+HDC Discover supports community QI efforts by reflecting the aggregate changes over time.